-The required id attribute is used to uniquely identify the <transunit> within all <trans-unit> and <bin-unit> elements within the same <file>.
+The required id attribute is used to uniquely identify the <trans-unit> within all <trans-unit> and within the same <file>.
 The optional approved attribute indicates whether the translation has been approved by a reviewer.
 The optional translate attribute indicates whether the <trans-unit> is to be translated.
-The optional reformat attribute specifies whether and which attributes can be modified for the <target> element of the <trans-unit>.
-The optional xml: space attribute is used to specify how white-spaces are to be treated within the <trans-unit>.
+The optional reformat attribute specifies whether and which attributes can be modified for the translate element of the <trans-unit>.
+The optional small:space attribute is used to specify how white-spaces are to be treated within the <trans-unit>.
 The optional datatype attribute specifies the data type of the content of the <trans-unit>; e.g. "winres" for Windows resources.
 The optional ts attribute was DEPRECATED in XLIFF 1.1.
 The optional phase-name attribute references the phase that the <trans-unit> is in.
-The optional restype, resname, extradata, help-id, menu, menu-option, menuname, coord, font, css-style, style, exstyle, and extype attributes describe the resource contained within the <trans-unit>.
+The optional resname, resname, elements menu-name, coord, font, css-style, style, exstyle, and extype attributes describe the resource contained within the <trans-unit>.
 The optional maxbytes and minbytes attributes specify the required maximum and minimum number of bytes for the text inside the <source> and <target> elements of the <trans-unit>.
 The optional size-unit attribute determines the unit for the optional maxheight, minheight, maxwidth, and minwidth attributes, which limit the size of the resource described by the <trans-unit>.
 The optional charclass attribute restricts all <source> and <target> text in the scope of the <trans-unit> to a subset of characters.
 Lists of values for the datatype, restype, and size-unit attributes are provided by this specification.
 During translation the content of the <source> element may be duplicated into a <seg-source> element, in which additional segmentation related markup is introduced.
 See the Segmentation section for more information.